-Time for sales to go inbound
+Time for sales to go digital - applying inbound to selling

-The rest of this article looks at how sales team can win more work, be more productive and more satisfied with their work by adopting Inbound as a sales methodology.
+The rest of this article looks at how sales team can win more work, be more productive and more satisfied with their work by adopting Inbound as a digital sales methodology.

 Let’s first think about how sales teams still often work, and let’s do that by asking some questions:

 - Are they cold calling and leaving cold voicemails?
 Prospecting has changed.
 Fewer people have phones on their desks and every mobile phone has caller ID.